 The NSA’s spying programs threaten our basic rights to connect, communicate and organize.
 The First Amendment guarantees freedom of speech and assembly, and the Fourth Amendment guarantees these rights are protected from warrantless search and seizure.

 But companies like AT&T, Facebook, Google, Microsoft and Verizon are tracking our phone calls and monitoring our emails, Web chats and other online activity — creating giant databases that are ripe for NSA spying.
 Worse, some of these companies are colluding with the government in ways that threaten free expression, privacy and the public interest.

 The Free Press Action Fund helped found the Stop Watching Us coalition, which launched a petition calling for NSA accountability and legal reforms to protect our privacy.
-So far more than 580,000 individuals and hundreds of organizations have signed on.
+Close to 600,000 individuals and hundreds of organizations have signed on.